• Duke Ahn, M.D.(Board Certified in Orthopaedic Surgery)

 Bone Strength

 Bone strength decreases as we age.
 Bones can become very weak and fragile — a condition called osteoporosis.
 Osteoporosis often develops in women after menopause, and in men in older age.
-This bone-thinning disorder puts people at greater risk for broken bones, particularly fractures of the hip, wrist, and spine.
+This bone-thinning disorder puts people at greater risk for

 Risk Factors